 Hollowell is enjoying an uptick within the art market, with her first museum survey set to take place in early 2024 at the Aldrich Contemporary Art Museum in Ridgefield, Connecticut.

-In 2019 Tschabalala Self’s painting Sapphire sold for £395,250 at Christie’s London — a record for her at auction at the time.
-Combining elements of painting, printmaking and bricolage, her work exists in a scission between two-dimensional abstraction and sculpture.
-Sapphire, comprising pieces of painted fabric quilted to form the image of a Black female figure, shows her interest in how an audience interprets the iconography of representation.
+Combining elements of painting, printmaking and bricolage, Tschabalala Self’s work lies between two-dimensional abstraction and sculpture.
+Princess, comprising pieces of cotton and tulle fabric quilted to form the image of a Black female figure, shows her interest in the iconography of representation.